mjm1374/tardis/README.md

 or

-Include rename index.js to tardis.js in your build or link to it from you html
+Include index.js or tardis.min.js in your build or link to it from you html

 # Usage